garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (13)
-      - | Amongst the entities matching the dynamic conditions, call the query method to fetch the entities corresponding to the specified page.
+      - | Call the query method to fetch the entities corresponding to the specified page, amongst the entities matching the dynamic conditions.

 |

 Implementing the process to fetch entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The method of fetching entities is explained below depending on purpose.
+The method of fetching entities is explained below.

 |